VenLL/tswd-portfolio-Ven/critique-by-design.md

 **_Perceptibility_** was rated a 6 as the tree map choice with both the data of total layoff numbers and layoff percentages crammed altogether made it difficult to absorb and specify the information.
 It also took away a chance to logically compare total sums of numbers versus percentages, which is what I found quite interesting about the original data, and thus a pity to miss was showcasing the data onto the data viz.

+**_Truthfulness_** was rated a 7.
+I originally gave it an even lower rating as I could not understand how percentages could be summed, as percentages relied on the base number of each respective year—which was bound to change throughout the years.
+However, once I looked further into the dataset on Kaggle; I found that the original data had in fact recorded or concluded the data in a way that the percentages of each company was only documented once, thus there would be no mistake is summing up the percentage for each respective company.
+The header concluding timing for the data—which can be easily misinterpreted on the data viz, may have also resulted from the original dataset on Kaggle.
+The title on Kaggle is: Technology Company Layoffs (2022-2023) when only January is recorded for the year 2023.
+Nevertheless, this is something that could have been identified and adjusted when making the data viz, thus the truthfulness metric was rated a 7.

 ## Step Three: Drafted Solution